 You don’t have to look very hard to find a Lab – they’re virtually everywhere.

 But a Silver Lab puppy is not very common, so you will have to look around a bit to find one for sale.
 The AKC’s puppy finder is probably the best place to start your search, but you can also use Google to find Silver Lab breeders in your area.

 You may be able to find a Silver Lab at a rescue, but you may have to put in much more legwork to do so, given the relative rarity of the color form.

 There are likely Lab rescues operating in your area, but you can start your search by checking out the dogs available at Lucky Lab Rescue.

 Common Questions About the Silver Lab

 Many soon-to-be dog owners have questions about the new pet they intend to pick up, and this is especially true of those looking for somewhat rare dogs, such as a Silver Labrador retriever.

 While we can’t address all of the potential questions prospective owners have, we’ll try to answer a few of the most common below.

 Ostensibly, although some people suspect that they have Weimaraners in their family tree.
 Nevertheless, this shouldn’t matter at all to families that simply want a silver-colored pet that has the personality of a typically colored Lab.

-The AKC does recognize silver Labs, as long as they’re the product of two AKC-registered Labs.
+The AKC does recognize Silver Labradors, as long as they’re the product of two AKC-registered Labs.
 However, they’re typically listed as being a “non-recognized” color (they may also be registered as chocolate).